fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/yum/yum.md

 sys     0m1.619s
 ~~~

 discounting the time taken to perform the download (6 seconds) this give a real time to reinstall `vim-common` of **8.461s**.
 Must admit this seems wrong as it is less time than DNF took to install the same package.
+I think the time measured is unfair and not really representative of its speed, I believe it is slower than all package managers I have used except Entropy and Portage.

 {% include_relative yum/table-6-basic-usage-examples.html %}